afombravo/2FAST2Q/README.md

-### 3 the output directory
+## 3. the output directory

 A path to the output folder (for safety, a subfolder will always be created on this directory) (2fast2q automatically creates a subdirectory within the current directory when using the cmd line version and no inputs are given)

-## 4 Some parameter explanation
+# Some parameter explanation

 For extracting all sequences at a certain position in the read select the extractor + Counter (`--mo EC`) mode.
 The default is Counter (`--mo C`) mode only.

 Progress Bar (`--v`).
 (Default is enabled)

-The minimal sequencing phred-score for each nucleotide (default = 30)
+The minimal sequencing phred-score for each nucleotide (default = 30) (`--ph`)

-The start position of the feature within the read (default = 0, meaning the sequenced feature is located at the first position of the read sequence)
+The start position of the feature within the read (default = 0, meaning the sequenced feature is located at the first position of the read sequence) (`--st`)

-The length of the feature in bp (default = 20)
+The length of the feature in bp (default = 20) (`--l`)

 The number of allowed mismatches per feature (default = 1).
-When in extract + Count mode, this parameter is ignored as all different sequences are returned.
+When in extract + Count mode, this parameter is ignored as all different sequences are returned. (`--m`)
 2FAST2Q mismatch feature calculates HAMMING distance ONLY

 Keep temporary files mode (default = no).
 When enabled, deletes all temporary files.
 To keep all files, change to "n" in the graphical mode, or input the parameter `--k` in the cmd lines.